 Last, but not least, we shocked our economy numerous times without any scientific foundation by lockdowns (see for references the Library, III.3 and latest update February, 16) Then we assaulted businesses and households by useless coercion to vaccination.
-To say nothing on surprising preference expensive experimental vaccines to reliable old and cheap drugs outlawed by healthcare bureaucracy.
+To say nothing of surprising preference for expensive experimental vaccines over reliable old and cheap drugs outlawed by healthcare bureaucracy.

 All these wrong decisions sent a message of weakness to our numerous enemies, encouraging their resolution to invest in wars against Israel.

-We need further development of the gas industry on the reliable basis of well-defined private property on gas fields.
+We need further development of the gas industry on the reliable basis of well-defined private property in gas fields.